The following vaccine data is updated daily Monday through Friday.

 Coronavirus In The Hospital

 A key metric in combating the pandemic has been hospitalization: We want to make sure that any wave of infections does not exceed our ability to treat people with the most serious cases.
-The following charts reflect the current capacity at the state's hospitals.

 The Pandemic To Date In Massachusetts

 This article was originally published on March 09, 2020.

 - Here's How To Book A Vaccine Appointment In Massachusetts

 - Coronavirus In Massachusetts And Beyond